 Writing Mathematical Expressions in Canvas Using LaTeX

-In Canvas, you can achieve either an inline or block display for your LaTeX expressions.
-You must let Canvas know you are using LaTeX by using specific “character wraps” or delineating characters around your LaTeX syntax.
-In the below examples, I have highlighted the delineating characters in red.
+In Canvas, you can also use LaTeX expressions in just about any field that accepts text.
+However, you must let Canvas know you are using LaTeX by using specific “character wraps” or delineating characters around your LaTeX syntax.
+In the below examples, the delineating characters are highlighted in red.

 For inline display, to show the expression within a paragraph of regular text, you would use: